Transport in Visakhapatnam: Visakhapatnam International Airport

 Visakhapatnam International Airport, situated to the North-East of Andhra Pradesh, is the main gateway for the city's domestic and international civilian air traffic.
-In 2017–18, the airport handled more than 2.8 million passengers, making it the one of the busiest airport in South India.
+In 2017–18, the airport handled more than 2.8 million passengers.
 Hyderabad, Bangalore, Chennai, Delhi, Kolkata, Mumbai, Vijayawada, Tirupati, Dubai, Singapore and Kuala Lampur are the major Airway destinations from city airport.
 Annually, 7.47 lakh passengers travelled on the Visakhapatnam-Hyderabad route, followed by 4.90 lakh passengers on the Visakhapatnam-Bengaluru.